Surfaces of constant principal-curvatures ratio in isotropic geometry: Preliminaries

 An (inclusion-maximal) surface with both isotropic principal curvatures equal to a constant $A\ne 0$ is a \emph{parabolic isotropic sphere}.
 It has the equation

 for some $B,C,D\in\mathbb{R}$.
-Here $1/A$ is called the \emph{radius} of the isotropic sphere.
+Here ${1}/{A}$ is called the \emph{radius} of the isotropic sphere.
 Such isotropic spheres are paraboloids of revolution with vertical axes.

 The intersection of an isotropic sphere $S$ with a non-tangential plane $P$ is an \emph{isotropic circle}.
-The isotropic circle is \emph{elliptic} if $P$ is non-isotropic, \emph{parabolic} if $S$ is parabolic and $P$ is isotropic, \emph{cylindric} if $S$ is cylindric and $P$ is isotropic.
+The isotropic circle is \emph{elliptic} if $P$ is non-isotropic, \emph{parabolic} if $S$ is parabolic and $P$ is isotropic, \emph{\bluevar{cylindrical}} if $S$ is \bluevar{cylindrical} and $P$ is isotropic.
 The resulting isotropic circle is an ellipse whose top view is a Euclidean circle, a parabola with a vertical axis, or a pair of vertical lines, respectively.

 Recall that two curves $\mathbf{x}(t)$ and $\mathbf{y}(t)$ have a \emph{second-order contact} for $t=0$, if $\mathbf{x}(0)=\mathbf{y}(0)$, $\mathbf{x}'(0)=\mathbf{y}'(0)$, and $\mathbf{x}''(0)=\mathbf{y}''(0)$.
 Two non-parameterized curves have a \emph{second-order contact} if some of their regular parametrizations do.
 The \emph{osculating isotropic circle} of a spatial curve at a non-inflection point is an isotropic circle having a second-order contact with the curve at the point.